Climate Visuals evidence base

-Climate Visuals practice and image library is based on international social research and evidence to catalyse imagery that is not just illustrative but truly impactful.
+Climate Visuals' practice, insights and our image library are based on international social research and evidence to catalyse imagery that is not just illustrative but truly impactful.

-The first Climate Visuals report 'Climate Visuals: Seven principles for visual climate change communication (based on international social research)' summarises research with members of the public in three nations.
+The first Climate Visuals report 'Climate Visuals: Seven principles for visual climate change communication (based on international social research)' remains the pillar of our research base and public engagement.

 The research combined two different methods.
 Four structured discussion groups (with a total of 32 citizens) were held: two in London, and two in Berlin.
 Participants responded to dozens of climate images, engaging in detailed discussions about what they saw.
 Following this in-depth research, an international online survey of over 3,000 people was conducted, with participants split equally between the UK, Germany and the US.
 The survey allowed us to test a smaller number of images with a much larger number of people.
 Full details of our the methodology can be found on our Climate Outreach programme page.